• Skip to main content

 Matthew 7:24-27 ESV

-Experiencing inner stability is important.
+Experiencing inner stability is essential.
 You should seek to achieve it first.
-But then, if you want to participate in a meaningful reality, the next step is to seek the truth.
+But then, if you want life to be meaningful, the next step is to seek the truth.
+Stability is not an end in itself; it is only a place of rest on the way to the truth.

-Choosing Tenacity For Truth
+Choose Tenacity For Truth

 As disruptive as the truth might be, it’s the only way to construct a firm foundation.
-In order to seek God and His truth, you must be willing to give up the false-security of your biases.
+In order to seek God and His truth, you must be willing to give up the false security of your biases.
 To be tenacious, you must humble yourself.
+The good news is that God accepts the humble person, giving them grace (James 4:6).

 Tenacity has positive, forward momentum.
 A tenacious person pursues a higher goal without ever giving up.
-The truth is welcomed even when it produces a temporary set-back.
+Sometimes the truth stings.
+But the tenacious person welcomes the truth even when it produces a temporary wound.

-Tenacious people are willing to look at whatever inaccuracies, faults, or flat out lies are preventing them from moving forward.
+Tenacious people are willing to look at whatever inaccuracies, faults, or flat-out lies are preventing them from moving forward.
 They care more about the higher cause than how comfortable they are.
 Therefore, they are willing to give up their self-protective pretenses.

 How about you?
 Are you willing to sacrifice your comfort in order to build something lasting?

-Image by Mabel Amber from Pixabay
+Image by Azmi Talib from Pixabay

 Filed Under: Spiritual Formation, Core Longings Tagged With: desire, hope